Welcome,

 Renew your annual membership or

-become a new member during the months of November and December, 2025
+become a new member during the month of December, 2025

 and your membership is good through 2026.